gureya/forecasting/README.md

 # forecasting
-Prediction algorithms for forecasting time series data
+A set of Prediction algorithms for forecasting time series data (Time Series Analysis)